Robert Borden: Pre-war Canada

 To aid the farmers who would have benefited had the reciprocity treaty been implemented, Borden's government passed the Canada Grain Act of 1912 to establish a board of grain commissioners that would supervise grain inspection and regulate the grain trade.
 This law would also allow the federal government to build or acquire and operate grain elevators at key points in the grain marketing and export system.

 Also in 1912, the provinces of Manitoba, Ontario, and Quebec were expanded through the Manitoba Boundaries Extension Act, the Ontario Boundaries Extension Act, and the Quebec Boundaries Extension Act.
 These three provinces would take up the southern portion of the Northwest Territories.

 In 1912 and 1913, Borden's government sought to pass a naval bill that would have sent $35 million for the construction of three dreadnoughts for the British Navy.
 Laurier, now Opposition leader, argued that the bill would threaten Canadian autonomy.
 In May 1913, the bill was blocked by the Liberal-controlled Senate.

-On June 22, 1914, Borden was knighted; King George V awarded him the Order of St Michael and St George.
+On June 22, 1914, Borden was knighted; King George V appointed him a knight grand cross of the Order of St Michael and St George.